INL/BlackLab/doc/index-formats/integrated.md

 - For each field annotation:
   * For each term:
     - offset of term string in terms file (long)

+This file will have an extension of `.blfi.termindex`.

 ### terms - term strings